Updated: July 27, 2021

 It’s important to distinguish between eNotarization and remote notarization.
 While they sound similar, there’s a key difference.
 The first allows documents to be signed and notarized digitally BUT requires the signer to be present in the same room as the notary.
-The latter takes that one step further and allows documents to be signed and notarized digitally and without the requirement of being in the same room, building, state, or in some cases the same country.
+The latter takes that one step further and allows documents to be signed and notarized digitally and without the requirement of being in the same room, building, state, or, in some cases, the same country.

-These well established laws allowing eNotarization paired with new RON legislation is the catalyst for fully digital closings.
+These well-established laws allowing eNotarization paired with new RON legislation is the catalyst for fully digital closings.

 What state was the first to pass remote online notarization?

 Virginia became the vanguard of the RON movement when Governor Bob McDonnell signed a bill into law in 2011 and implemented the process in 2012.
-This was the first bill in the country to allow commissioned Virginia electronic notaries to notarize documents online via audio-video technology.
+This was the country’s first bill to allow commissioned Virginia electronic notaries to notarize documents online via audio-video technology.
 Virginia’s law was an integral part of establishing some of the key principles of RON like defining “personal appearance” for a remote closing, how to verify the signer’s identity and the location of parties, and best practices for digital record keeping to ensure the notary seal is valid and tamper-proof.

 States that have passed Remote Online Notarization Acts so far